 Personnel performing maintenance, operational supervision and labor functions will be issued uniforms (shirts and trousers) consistent with their functional area of responsibility.
 These will be professionally maintained.
-Each employee will be issued eleven shirts and eleven trousers selected by the Department Ehead.
+Each employee will be issued eleven shirts and eleven trousers selected by the Department Head.
 The City emblem will be sewn on the left breast pocket area of the shirt.

 Personnel performing professional, semi-professional and administrative functions of customer service and contact with the public will be issued five shirts annually consistent with their functional area of responsibility.
-The shirt style will be selected by the Ddepartment Hhead.
+The shirt style will be selected by the Department Head.
 The City of Palmetto emblem shall be embroidered or sewn on the left breast pocket area.

 Personnel performing law enforcement functions, in a sworn officer capacity, will be issued uniforms consistent with the current Police Department policy.
-5 shirts (2 long sleeves and 3 short sleeves), 5 trousers and one pair of shoes.
 If a uniform becomes unserviceable, it must be returned to the Supervisor.